-- Goal 1 Provide the highest quality professional pharmacy education by instilling requisite knowledge, competencies and values in graduates of the Doctor of Pharmacy program. - Revise SCCP curricular competencies based on CAPE 2013 Competencies. - Support and enhance external clinical partnerships for experiential training. - Conduct research in instructional methods to improve learning outcomes. - Provide faculty development in teaching methods including distributive education. - Develop the Greenville Hospital System component of the College (grow the faculty, improve communications, and establish a long-term funding model). - Goal 2 Achieve graduate level research training programs leading to a PhD that are qualitatively and quantitatively comparable to TOP-10 pharmacy colleges. - Identify support for faculty members with active funded research programs to accept more graduate students. - Secure an NIH graduate program training grant. - Expand participation in the Integrated Biomedical Sciences Graduate Program - Expand the PhD program in pharmaceutical outcomes. - Goal 3 Achieve greater than 90% satisfaction with the Doctor of Pharmacy program and the SCCP by students, faculty, alumni, and employers. - Improve classroom, office and laboratory facilities. - Provide excellent opportunities for mentorship and career advisement from experienced individuals. - Provide adequate resources for learning and research - Implement new programs through the Kennedy Pharmacy Innovation Center - Implement the Walker Pharmacy Student Leadership program - Goal 4 Continue to be a nationwide model for interprofessional education in the doctor of pharmacy curriculum. - Expand interprofessional education to the Greenville campus, modeling what is currently being done in Charleston and Columbia. - Develop models of interprofessional practice as educational sites.
+- Goal 1 Provide the highest quality professional pharmacy education by instilling requisite knowledge, competencies and values in graduates of the Doctor of Pharmacy program. - Revise SCCP curricular competencies based on CAPE 2013 Competencies. - Support and enhance external clinical partnerships for experiential training. - Conduct research in instructional methods to improve learning outcomes. - Provide faculty development in teaching methods including distributive education. - Goal 2 Achieve graduate level research training programs leading to a PhD that are qualitatively and quantitatively comparable to TOP-10 pharmacy colleges. - Identify support for faculty members with active funded research programs to accept more graduate students. - Secure an NIH graduate program training grant.

+- Expand participation in the Integrated Biomedical Sciences Graduate Program - Expand the PhD program in pharmaceutical outcomes. - Goal 3 Achieve greater than 90% satisfaction with the Doctor of Pharmacy program and the SCCP by students, faculty, alumni, and employers. - Improve classroom, office and laboratory facilities. - Provide excellent opportunities for mentorship and career advisement from experienced individuals. - Provide adequate resources for learning and research - Implement new programs through the Kennedy Pharmacy Innovation Center - Implement the Walker Pharmacy Student Leadership program - Goal 4 Continue to be a nationwide model for interprofessional education in the doctor of pharmacy curriculum. - Expand interprofessional education to the Greenville campus, modeling what is currently being done in Charleston and Columbia. - Develop models of interprofessional practice as educational sites.
 Develop journal publications and grants for IP activities.